Rheumatic diseases are inflammatory, autoimmune, and degenerative diseases that can affect the whole body.

 Rheumatoid arthritis (RA) is an autoimmune disease where your immune system attacks your joints.
-Multiple joints can be affected at a time.
-The joints in your hands, wrists, and knees tend to be the most common targets.
+RA can affect multiple joints simultaneously.
+The joints in your hands, wrists, and knees are the most common targets.

 When your immune system attacks these joints, it causes pain, inflammation, and stiffness.
 This can lead to degeneration of the joints.
 People with RA may lose joint function or even develop deformities in the affected joints.

 With RA, pain and inflammation typically happen during periods known as flares or exacerbations.
 At other times the symptoms can be less severe or can completely go away (remission).

 RA is a systemic disease and can affect major body organs such as the eyes, lungs, skin, heart, kidneys, and nervous and gastrointestinal systems.
 It can also affect the blood and cause anemia.